 * Remember, you don't have to get it right, you just have to get it started.

-The biggest reason for practicing your coaching skills is it allows you to…
+The biggest reason for practising your coaching skills is it allows you to…

 3. Get Your Coaching Certification